International Society for Extracellular Vesicles: Journal of Extracellular Vesicles, Journal of Extracellular Biology, and standardization initiatives

 To disseminate research in the field, the society established the peer-reviewed open access Journal of Extracellular Vesicles in 2012.
-The journal was initially published by Co-Action Publishing, by Taylor & Francis from 2016-2020, and by Wiley since 2020.
+The journal was initially published by Co-Action Publishing, by Taylor & Francis from 2016 to 2020, and by Wiley since 2020.
 In addition to research and review articles, the journal periodically publishes position papers of the society that are meant to advance standardization efforts.

 In 2014, the Executive Board of Directors published a set of minimal information guidelines for publication of EV studies.
 These requirements, known as "MISEV" or "MISEV2014," mirrored similar initiatives in the fields of microarray (MIAME) and proteomics (MIAPE) analysis, among others.
 In 2017, the society's board announced its intent to update these requirements with community involvement.
 The "MISEV2018" requirements were published in 2018 by Clotilde Théry and Kenneth Witwer with input from 380 co-authors.
+The current consensus guidelines, known as "MISEV2023", were prepared with input from more than 1050 co-authors, using extensive crowdsourcing of expert opinion to build consensus.
+The corresponding authors are Joshua Welsh, Deborah Goberdhan, Lorraine O'Driscoll, Clotilde Théry and Kenneth Witwer.

-In 2021, ISEV announced the launch of the Journal of Extracellular Biology, focusing on EVs but also other extracellular particles and phenomena.
+In 2021, ISEV founded a second journal, the Journal of Extracellular Biology, focusing on EVs but also other extracellular particles (EPs) and phenomena.
 The editor-in-chief is Andrew Hill.